beevik/go6502/README.md

 This output shows that the CPU has stepped the next 4 instructions starting at address `1002`.
 Each executed instruction is disassembled and displayed along with the CPU's register values at the start of each instruction.
-In total, 18 CPU cycles have elapsed, and the program counter ends at address `1007`.
+In this example, a total of 18 CPU cycles have elapsed, and the program counter ends at address `1007`.
 The instruction at `1007` is waiting to be executed.

 Note that the `step in` command stepped _into_ the `JSR $1019` subroutine call rather than stepping _over_ it.
 If you weren't interested in stepping through all the code inside the subroutine, you could have used the `step over` command instead.
-This would have caused the debugger to invisibly execute all instructions inside the subroutine, returning control to the go6502 application only after the `RTS` instruction has executed.
+This would have caused the debugger to invisibly execute all instructions inside the subroutine, returning the prompt only after the `RTS` instruction has executed.

 Since the CPU is about to execute another `JSR` instruction, let's try the `step over` command (or `s` for short).